 It is very often nowadays that when we study pawn structures we tend to separate them into “good” and “bad” ones.
 Among the good, we put those queenside majorities, as fewer pawn islands as possible, strong pawn chains in the center, etcetera.
-Among the not so good structures, we consider having an isolated central pawn, having doubled pawns, hanging pawns and so on.
+Among the not-so-good structures, we consider having an isolated central pawn, doubled pawns, hanging pawns, and so on.
 The truth is that each structure has its own story and its potential depends fully on the position.

 In our opinion it is very important to study the structures without being too dogmatic about them; keep an open mind and understand well when you can and when you cannot accept one of the mentioned structures.

 This is a very well-known structure.
 However, probably the most famous game with this pawn formation is Fischer vs Spassky in 1972 when the American simply crushed Spassky, making a terrible propaganda against the hanging pawns structure.
 A deeper look into it and you will discover that Spassky’s play can be improved.

 The strategy when playing WITH the hanging pawns is to:

 - Avoid trading pieces.
 Just like in the IQP positions it is necessary to keep the pieces in order to create the active play.